Slow Food Triangle celebrates local food and the people who grow and make

 2012 Slow Food Triangle Traditional New Year's Day

 The event will take place from 4-7 pm on Sunday, January 1, 2012, at Durham’s Fullsteam Brewery.
 The traditional Southern New Year’s Day meal will be served at 5 pm and include collard greens, cornbread, and hoppin’ john, as well as fresh, hearth-baked loaves, sweet potato pie, and more (vegetarian options will be available).
 Admission to the event is $15 for Slow Food members, $18 for non-members, and free for children 10 and younger.
 Wine Authorities and 3 Cups will offer wine to purchase by the glass; Counter Culture Coffee will provide coffee; and the Fullsteam bar will be open for business.
-Additional sponsors include Anson Mills, Big Spoon Roasters, The Splinter Group, Universal Printing and Piedmont.
+Additional sponsors include Anson Mills, Big Spoon Roasters, RAID Toolbox, Universal Printing and Piedmont.

 All wine sales will benefit the Rogers-Herr schoolyard garden project.